 “Testing for Fragmentation” is a blog series.
 It takes a look at the market data on devices, platforms, browsers, etc. in use today, how this diversity comes into play during software development and testing—and what 2 million+ developers on BrowserStack do to account for it.

-In this post, Hylke talks about building an ideal test strategy across browsers and devices.
+In this post, Hylke talks about building an ideal mobile test strategy across browsers.

-Everyone who has been involved with testing apps or web applications knows the trouble different platforms and browsers can cause.
-Things that work perfectly fine in one browser, break down suddenly and spectacularly in another one (I’m looking at you, IE11).
+Everyone who has been involved with testing apps or web applications on mobile browsers knows the trouble different platforms and browsers can cause.
+Things that work perfectly fine in one mobile browser, break down suddenly and spectacularly in another one (I’m looking at you, IE11).

-Let's dive in and see how to come up with a solid cross browser, cross device test strategy.
+Let's dive in and see how to come up with a solid cross browser, mobile test strategy.

 Let’s start with devices first.
 We need to determine what actually differentiates them.